minnowfish/FishBot/README.md

 As of the moment, the heuristic considers:
 - Number of line clears
-- Number of cavities/holes on the board
+- Number of cavities/holes in the stack
-- Bumpiness of the board
+- Bumpiness of the stack
+- Height of the stack